eclipse-lyo/lyo/README.md

 You can find more resources for developing OSLC applications with Lyo, under the [OSLC Developer Guide](https://oslc.github.io/developing-oslc-applications/eclipse_lyo/eclipse-lyo.html#oslc4j-sdk).

+The [Lyo Samples](https://github.com/OSLC/lyo-samples) repository contains sample code that demonstrates how to use the Lyo client to interact with OSLC Service Providers in various ways.

 You are also welcome to contact the development team via [lyo-dev mailing list](https://dev.eclipse.org/mailman/listinfo/lyo-dev)

 ## Contributing